Nikita-284/SQL-Data-Analysis/performance_where_or_having.md

 - `HAVING` applies the filter **after aggregation**, so it works harder for the same result.

 ---
+## ⚡️ Performance Reasoning
+- Using WHERE reduces the number of rows before the expensive GROUP BY happens.

+- Using HAVING does GROUP BY first — then checks IS NOT NULL, which means more computation (especially with large datasets).

+🛠️ Even modern query optimizers prefer WHERE here for better execution plans.

 ## 🔹 When to Use What:
 | Situation                          | Recommended Clause |